 View video: Motions Part 2: How to File an Opposition to a Motion Play Motions Part 2: How to respond to the other side’s motion Video

 Since this is a sworn statement, you must sign it in front of a notary, which includes court clerks or postal officials.
 You will need picture I.D. when you sign.
+If you are not able to get the form notarized, you can use Self-Certification (No Notary Available), TF-835.

 These forms can also be found in the Generic Motion Packet, SHC-PAC6 (this includes forms for both the party who wants to file a motion and the party who wants to respond or oppose a motion).